DWI – Driving While Intoxicated

 We wrote the book on DWI

-Our founder, Gary Trichter, has been aggressively defending Texas clients who need to preserve their valuable reputations since 1980.
+Our founder, Gary Trichter, is a DWI Specialist by the National College for DUI Defense and has been aggressively defending Texas clients who need to preserve their valuable reputations since 1980.
 He co-authored the textbook, Texas Drunk Driving Law, and has authored or co-authored more than 46 legal and aviation articles.

 His partner, Leslie LeGrand, is is board-certified in Criminal Law by the Texas Board of Legal Specialization and recognized as a leading Houston DWI attorney.
 Together, they have spoken at more than 300 seminars on criminal defense and driving while intoxicated, and they have taught lawyers, judges, and prosecutors about various aspects of the law.

-One of Only Four DWI Specialists in Texas
+One of Only Four DWI Specialists by NCDD in Texas

 Gary is one of only four attorneys in Texas who have been board certified as DUI Defense Attorneys by the National College for DUI Defense.
 This is the only entity approved by the American Bar Association to issue this qualification.
 Since the Texas Bar Association has no board certification in DWI Defense, it recognizes only the ABA DWI board certification.
 We also have vast experience with boating while intoxicated, drug possession charges.